madprops/airc/README.md

 ## Commands <a name="commands"></a>

-The bot listens to commands when it is mentioned and `!` is used at the start of the message.
+The bot listens to commands when it is highlighted at the start of the message and `!` is immediately used.

 For example: `mybot, !help`.